 Parents are encouraged to communicate with teachers regarding any issue.
-The following is a list of names and email addresses that parents can use to communicate with teachers and staff.
+The following is a list of names that parents can use to communicate with teachers and staff.
+Email addresses feature first initial and full last name along with @unionspringscsd.org.
+Example: John Smith (jsmith@unionspringscsd.org)